Natural Baby Life logo (480 x 130)

 When my babies first started crawling, we covered our living room floor with large interlocking foam puzzle mats.
 These are usually made from foam, but they are a nightmare to keep clean, or at least they were in my case.

-I found that I needed to spot clean them daily and give them a good scrub once a week.
-While I used the same cleaning solution mentioned above (water, vinegar, essential oil) I chose not to use a mop on the puzzle mat flooring.
+I found that I needed to spot-clean them daily and give them a good scrub once a week.
+While I used the same cleaning solution and methods mentioned above (water, vinegar, essential oil) I chose not to use a mop on the puzzle mat flooring.
 Using a mop on these floors will allow water to seep through the seams of each puzzle piece.

 If you get a stain on a rubber mat that you want to treat, avoid using chemicals to get it out.
 A simple paste made from baking soda and water will allow you to scrub a stain off of a rubber playmat.
 Spread the paste over the stain and let it sit for about ten minutes.
 Scrub the stain off with a damp wet rag and your play mat will look as good as new.